-- a) We are aware that every form of business activity is related to establishing cooperation with customers, contractors, suppliers, and other business partners.
-Such cooperation is a prerequisite for the development of the undertaking.
-Having said so, it is all the more important that relations with entities be based on fair principles of cooperation and eliminate any possible forms of corruption. - b) Companies with which we establish cooperation should have a reliable and documented history of activity in a given industry, services they offer should be legal and such entity should not be recommended by any public official. - c) A cooperation agreement should be concluded at least in writing or in a documentary form (unless the law requires a special form) and contain relevant anti-corruption clauses, impose a similar requirement on a potential subcontractor of our contractor, as well as should enable the Company to carry out inspection/audit in the whole supply chain of the contractor in terms of compliance of the contractor and its subcontractors with the provisions of this Anti-Corruption Policy.
-In addition, the agreement should provide for its immediate termination and/or the possibility of imposing a contractual penalty in the event of suspicious corrupt practices at the contractor identified as a result of, inter alia, an inspection/audit. - d) Payments under the agreement should be made to the contractor's verified account.
-As a rule, we do not make payments in cash and their value should reasonably reflect the value of the services/goods received and correspond to the terms contained in the agreement. - e) We try to avoid establishing relationships with entities with an unclear internal structure that do not reveal the identity of their beneficial owners,
+- b) Companies with which we establish cooperation should have a reliable and documented history of activity in a given industry, services they offer should be legal and such entity should not be recommended by any public official. - c) A cooperation agreement should be concluded in writing form (unless the law requires a special form) and contain relevant anti-corruption clauses, and if possible should enable the Company to carry out inspection/audit in the whole supply chain of the contractor in terms of compliance of the contractor with the provisions of this Anti-Corruption Policy.
+In addition, the agreement should provide for its immediate termination and/or the possibility of imposing a contractual penalty in the event of corrupt practices at the contractor identified as a result of, inter alia, an inspection/audit. - d) In Elemental Capital Group, if possible, we avoid the cash payments.
+The limits for cash payments are determined on a case-by-case basis by the laws of the jurisdictions in which the Group Companies operate.
+Payments under the agreement should be made to the contractor's verified account.
+Value of transaction should reasonably reflect the value of the services/goods received and correspond to the terms contained in the agreement. - e) We try to avoid establishing relationships with entities with an unclear internal structure that do not reveal the identity of their beneficial owners, promise extremely fast results, that have bad references from external companies, or have been accused of corruption practices. - f) As a rule, we cooperate with business entities.
+We do not purchase goods from natural persons, except for the purchase of non-ferrous metal scrap at collection points.
+However, in that case, the purchase is properly recorded according to applicable regulations and the identity of natural persons is confirmed and verified.
+We don't sell goods to natural persons, except for the sale of restored electrical or electronic equipment. - g) It is forbidden to cooperate with companies that do not have a registered office, personnel, or qualifications to perform the required services.
+In addition, the Group Companies monitor the establishment of cooperation with contractors from offshore countries in order to fulfill the relevant tax obligations.

-- promise extremely fast results, that have bad references from external companies, or have been accused of corruption practices. - f) As a rule, we cooperate with business entities.
-Purchase of goods from natural persons are properly recorded according to applicable regulations and the identity of natural persons is confirmed and verified.
-We do sell goods to natural persons. - g) It is forbidden to cooperate with companies that do not have a registered office, personnel, or qualifications to perform the required services or if payment for their services/goods requires a non-accounting account, or if they receive remuneration from offshore countries, unless they reliably document the source of obtaining such income and the entire payment process. - h) A business partner cannot be chosen because of their commercial or family relations, or acquaintance with public officials. - i) Any accounting document issued in connection with the cooperation with third parties must be properly described; any unclear wording and descriptions on accounting documents should be clarified and corrected according to facts. - j) New suppliers and business partners must be verified each time. - k) All contacts with business partners should take place via e-mail correspondence, using business phones, and direct business meetings should take place with the knowledge and consent of the line manager.
+- h) A business partner cannot be chosen because of their commercial or family relations, or acquaintance with public officials. - i) Any accounting document issued in connection with the cooperation with third parties must be properly described; any unclear wording and descriptions on accounting documents should be clarified and corrected according to facts. - j) New suppliers and business partners are subject to verification, in principle, at the time of establishing cooperation. - k) All contacts with business partners should take place via e-mail correspondence, using business phones, and direct business meetings should take place with the knowledge and consent of the line manager.
 We do not use private e-mail addresses or phones for business contacts! - I) One should take particular care when establishing cooperation with an entity based in countries with a high risk of corruption.